parse-community/docs/_includes/common/security.md

 ⚠️ The `create` operation can't be controlled by Pointer Permissions, because there is no object to check the field of until it is created;

-⚠️ `addField`  grants permission to only update an object with a new field, but it is advised to set addField permission using other means (e.g. restrict to a role or particular admin user by id).
+⚠️ The `addField` operation  grants permission to only update an object with a new field, but it is advised to set `addField` permissions using other means (e.g. restrict to a role or particular admin user by `id`).

 ### Granular Pointer Permissions